 We are also glad to arrange for an individual faculty/staff appointment as needed for general troubleshooting or questions.

 On-Demand Degree Works Workshops

-Below are the descriptions of three Degree Works workshops offered by the Office of the Registrar from fall 2015-fall 2016.
+Below are the descriptions of three Degree Works workshops available from the Office of the Registrar:

 Degree Works - How To Read The Degree Audit

 This session is designed for faculty and staff who use the degree audit system in communication with students.
 Participants in this class will learn the basics of reading the degree audit.
 Participants will also learn about a few of the new features found within the Degree Works audit.
-This is an interactive training where participants will work in the live Degree Works audit system.
+This is offered as part of the Master Advisor training workshop.
+Additionally, this can be offered as an interactive training where participants will work in the live Degree Works audit system.

 Degree Works - Degree Audit Exception Processing